SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/04-Repository-Inheritance.md

 When our applications get bigger, we have similar entities, extending an abstract class.

-The base attributes and actions towards them are more or less the same, regardless of their differences.
+The **base attributes and actions** they contain are mostly same, with some variations.

 [/slide]